Versioning + compatibility

 Breaking-change policy

-Goable does not break /v1 endpoints.
-If a new shape is needed, the old endpoint is supported for at least 12 months in parallel after the new one launches.
-Sunset dates appear in the Deprecation + Sunset response headers per RFC 8594.
+It is Goable's policy not to make breaking changes to /v1 endpoints in place.
+If a new shape is needed, the old endpoint is kept in parallel for at least 12 months after the new one launches.
+Sunset dates appear in the Deprecation and Sunset response headers per RFC 8594.

 Engine version

-Distinct from the API version is the scoring engine version (visible in ENGINE_VERSION + the score response's provenance.engineVersion).
-The engine bumps when scoring math changes — new physics modules, recalibrated curves, new provider chains.
+Distinct from the API version is the scoring engine version, set via the deployment's ENGINE_VERSION env var and exposed on GET /v1/health (top-level version field).
+The engine bumps when scoring math changes: new physics modules, recalibrated curves, new provider chains.
 Engine bumps do NOT change the wire contract; same request yields the same response shape (possibly a different numeric score).
-If you need to pin a specific engine version for audit reproducibility, the cohort hash in every response anchors the inputs deterministically regardless of which engine produced the score.
+For audit reproducibility, every score response carries a session_id; the audit log row it maps to (when your tenant has one) persists the engine version, the full raw weather sample set, and the provider chain that produced that specific score.

 Deprecation timelines

-- Announcement — sunsetting endpoints land in the changelog + email to tenants who hit them in the last 30 days.
+- Announcement: sunsetting endpoints land in the changelog plus an email to tenants who hit them in the last 30 days.

 Changelog